Updated January 19, 2026

 WHERE TO GET THEM

-There are several great sources of audiobooks that I have used a lot.
+There are several great commercial sources of audiobooks that I have used a lot.
 The “big guy” is Audible, now a part of Amazon.
-The main ways I obtain audiobooks from Audible are:
+Some features of membership at Audible:

 Purchase the Kindle ebook at Amazon.com and check the box to add the audiobook.
 Prices for the narrations range from about $2 to $15.
 However, that is usually much less expensive than purchasing the audiobook alone at Audible, and thus can be a great way to try some audiobooks.

 Memberships at Audible.com come with some nice benefits.
-With a monthly Gold membership, I get one audiobook per month for my $14.99 membership fee, but also have taken advantage of some wonderful sales.
-Additionally, member prices to purchase more audiobooks are 30% lower.
+With a monthly standard membership, you get one audiobook per month for the $8.99 fee, and there are several premium membership categories for more avid readers.
+Additionally, there are some great sales throughout the year, and member prices to purchase additional audiobooks are always 30% lower.
 There’s a free trial, too.